 Watch bottlenose dolphins and pilot whales leap high out of the water and interact with their trainers.
 If you are a dolphin lover — and who doesn’t love dolphins? — then spend some time at Dolphin Point after the show.
 They like to watch you almost as much as you like watching them!
 The dolphins love to keep their audience guessing, so hop by for a second show if you have the time.
 You just might get to see some different tricks.

 If you cannot get enough of dolphins, your family will flip for exclusive face-to-face Dolphin Encounter and Dolphin Interaction experiences.
 These interactions do cost extra, but the memories are priceless.

 9. Orca Encounter

-The majesty of the orca whale and their amazing size and strength are the focal points of this show.
+The majesty of the orcas and their amazing size and strength are the focal points of this show.
 Learn about how orcas hunt, communicate and play.
-You can witness their behaviors and find out what people can learn from these orcas to help whales survive in the wild.
+You can witness their behaviors, learn about the role of family and find out what people can learn from these orcas to help whales survive in the wild.

 We hope our look at our favorite SeaWorld San Diego shows and attractions has you ready for your visit!
 If you're looking for more help in planning your San Diego vacation, look no further than our San Diego Planning Guide.